rougier/scientific-visualization-book/rst/projections.rst

 <https://en.wikipedia.org/wiki/Microphone#Polar_patterns>`__
 (omnidirectional, subcardioid, cardioid, supercardioid, bidirectional and shotgun).
-The first five patterns are simple functions where radius evolvse with angle while the last pattern may require some works.
+The first five patterns are simple functions where radius evolves with angle, while the last pattern may require some work.

 .. figure:: scales-projections/polar-patterns.pdf
    :width: 100%